How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

-As indicated, many recent research and experimental work have, unprecedentedly, exhibited very significant results in the possibility of establishing high capacity.
-In addition to the general OAM implementation challenges~\cite{trichili2019communicating}, incorporating OAM in DS faces unique hurdles.
-We below demonstrate these hurdles and discuss attempts to address number of them.
+{Many recent research and experimental work have, unprecedentedly, exhibited very significant results in the possibility of establishing high capacity. {Nonetheless, aside from~\cite{djordjevic2010ldpc,djordjevic2011deep,wang2014potential,zhang2022parallel}, to the best of our knowledge, no more investigations have been dedicated in the context of DS.} In addition to the general OAM implementation challenges~\cite{trichili2019communicating}, incorporating OAM in DS faces unique hurdles.
+We below demonstrate these hurdles and discuss {the} attempts to address {a} number of them.}